hediet/vscode-drawio/README.md

 # Editing .drawio.png Files (Not Released Yet)

 _This feature is not released yet as it uses unstable VS Code APIs.
-It will be available next month._
+This feature might be stable in the next release of VS Code ._

 You can directly edit and save `.drawio.png` files.
 These files are perfectly valid png-images that contain an embedded Draw.io diagram.